 When you’re ready to advance your Tarot reading skills, there will be an urge to digest more and more Tarot card meanings.
 You’ll start to look at Tarot in love or career readings, constantly Googling Tarot meanings in different context because you’ll think this is the key to advancing your Tarot.
 However, the bad news is that learning meanings will only get you so far.

 Take Court cards as an example.
-In my Tarot Techniques course, I cover Courts extensively because many readers struggle with reading them.
+When teaching, I cover Courts extensively because many readers struggle with reading them.
 But learning how to read them (and not just their meanings) is one of the main things you can do to advance your Tarot.

 Learning how to read cards properly is not the same as memorising meanings.
 You might know what the Courts mean, but you probably struggle with interpreting them.
 When do they represent the seeker?
 When do they represent their lover?
 When do they represent people outside of the relationship?
 Learning how to interpret Courts in these situations will help you go from Tarot beginner to advanced reader.